Artorp/al-triangulation/README.md

     npm install

+## Bundle (optional)

+Webpack is configured to bundle the source code into a single js file, which can be uploaded into an Adventure Land code slot.
+Run the following command to build a bundle:

+    npm run build

+A js file `bundle/bundle.js` will be created.
+This file can be required directly, or uploaded to a code slot and required through AL's `require_code` function.

 ## Usage

 The package can be imported using CommonJS directly by specifying the absolute or relative path to the `al-triangulation` folder.